spencerc99/spencerc99.github.io/content/experiments/100posts/reclaiming-time.md

 ---
-title: "96 - reclaiming time"
+title: "reclaiming time"
+number: 96
 date: "2021-12-26"
 tags: ["100posts", "time"]
 description: "What if anyone could reclaim control of time for themselves?
 What does a world look like where we challenge Time for control but that power is free for anyone to seize rather than only the wealthy and powerful?"